Run with us in 2021

 Join us for this global, virtual event uniting thousands of law enforcement officers and their supporters to remember our fallen heroes.

 THE 2021 NATIONAL POLICE WEEK 5K WILL BE FULLY VIRTUAL DUE TO THE COVID-19 PANDEMIC AND IN COMPLIANCE WITH THE RECOMMENDATIONS OF THE CDC.

 You can still support this important event from wherever you are and virtual registration is now open!
 Proceeds benefit the Officer Down Memorial Page (ODMP) and Concerns of Police Survivors (C.O.P.S.), two organizations that honor fallen officers and provide support to their survivors.
-The law enforcement community will stand strong during these challenging times and we hope you join us in walking, running, or rowing to remember the fallen on May 9th.
+Join us for this inspirational event!

-By registering for the Virtual NPW5K, you make a commitment to yourself that you’ll run, walk or row at least 5K wherever you are on Saturday, May 9, 2020 in honor of fallen law enforcement.
+By registering for the Virtual NPW5K, you make a commitment to yourself that you’ll run, walk, or row at least 5K wherever you are on Saturday, May 15, 2021 in honor of fallen law enforcement.

-If you register as Virtual Runner or Rower after April 30th, please note you may not get your NPW5K shirt in time for race day.
+If you register after April 30th, please note you may not get your packet in time for race day.

 PROJECT ACTIVE ARMOR